Rabia Balkhi: Biography

 A romanticized version of this story appears in the Ilahi-nama of the Sufi poet Attar of Nishapur (died 1221), under a story named Hikayat Amir-i Balkh wa ashiq shudan dukhtar-i o ("the story of the chieftain of Balkh and his daughter's falling in love").
 The story narrates Rabia's love affair with Bektash, a slave of her brother Haris, and concludes with the death of both Rabia and Bektash.
 Attar does not use the name "Rabia" either when referring to her, and instead calls her Zainu'l Arab ("the ornament of the Arabs").
-He reports that she was so attractive that it was almost impossible to describe her beauty.
+He wrote that it was very difficult for him to describe her face due to her attractiveness.
 Francois de Blois dismisses Attar's story, considering it to have "no value as a biographical source" for Rabia.

 The modern historian Sunil Sharma notes that Rabia initially started out as non-mystic figure, being portrayed by Awfi as a "boy-chasing intelligent woman", and was only later portrayed as a mystic poet by authors such as Attar and Jami.
 Dabashi notes that Rabia later became a "semi-legendary figure who putatively wrote her last poems with her blood on the prison walls of the jail in which she had been incarcerated because of her love for a slave named Bektash."
 Her love story with Bektash encouraged the 19th-century writer Reza-Qoli Khan Hedayat (died 1871) to write the romantic epic of Golestan-e Eram or Bektash-nama, which tells the story of the two pairs.

 Rabia's shrine is located in the mausoleum of the 15th-century Naqshbandi Sufi Khwaja Abu Nasr Parsa (died 1460) in the city of Balkh, now present-day Afghanistan.
 The shrine was renovated between 2012 and 2016.
 She is celebrated in the Balochistan province of Pakistan, Afghanistan and Iran through various schools, hospitals, and roads being named after her.
-Women consider her to serve as a replacement for their lost voice.
-The 1974 Afghan film Rabia of Balkh not only played a central role in the cinema of the country, but according to Krista Geneviéve Lynes "also in the figuration of a proto-feminist political agency, one that in many respects resembles the ethnical call for justice in Sophocles's Antigone."
+She is seen by women as the embodiment of the voice they have been deprived of.
+An important part of the cinema of Afghanistan was the 1974 film Rabia of Balkh, which according to Krista Geneviéve Lynes had an important role in the "figuration of a proto-feminist political agency, one that in many respects resembles the ethnical call for justice in Sophocles's Antigone."